Cognitive cascades: How to model (and potentially counter) the spread of fake news: In-Silico Contagion Experiments

-Finally, we hypothesize that the \emph{gradual} message set should be the only which allows cognitive contagion to sway the entire network.
+Finally, we predict that the \emph{gradual} message set should be the only which allows cognitive contagion to sway the entire network.
 Because agents will only believe messages that are relatively close to their prior beliefs, it logically follows that the only way to move beliefs from one pole to another is incrementally.
-We further hypothesize that simple contagion will sway the entire agent population to adopt the belief strength of each message in turn, and that complex contagion may sway the entire population to one specific belief strength, but then not be able to change any agent belief strengths after such a contagion.
+We further anticipate that simple contagion will sway the entire agent population to adopt the belief strength of each message in turn, and that proportional threshold contagion may sway the entire population to one specific belief strength, but then not be able to change any agent belief strengths after such a contagion.

 We also keep certain contagion variables static between experiments and conditions.
-In each case, we will fix the simple contagion probability, $p$ to be 0.15, and fix $\alpha$, the complex contagion neighbor threshold to be 0.35.
+In each case, we will fix the simple contagion probability, $p$ to be 0.15, and fix $\alpha$, the proportional threshold contagion neighbor threshold to be 0.35.
+Parameters are fully laid out in Table \ref{table:odd}.
 The former was chosen to allow a slower spread of belief strengths, as higher values would make the spread too fast to properly analyze.
 The latter was chosen as it, too, would ideally avoid being so low that contagion happens immediately and in all cases, or so high that it never occurs.
 In preliminary experiments, the chosen values best satisfied these goals.
+We further explain the process we underwent to choose these values in \nameref{s1-text-contagion-params} and \nameref{s2-table-simple-contagion-params}.

 As a final experimental condition to vary independently of message set, we will run experiments on a host of different graph topologies, keeping the number of nodes and prior distribution of belief strengths constant.
-We test each contagion model on four networks topologies:
+We test each contagion method on four networks topologies:

 \begin{itemize} \item The Erd\H{o}s-R\'{e}nyi (ER) random graph \cite{erdHos1960evolution} \item The Watts-Strogatz (WS) small world network \cite{watts1998collective} \item The Barab\'{a}si-Albert (BA) preferential attachment network \cite{barabasi1999emergence} \item The Multiplicative Attribute Graph (MAG) \cite{kim2011modeling} \end{itemize}